microsoft/ReactiveMachine/Sources/content/docs/model-states.md

 ---
 title: "States"
 description: store information durably
-weight: 23
+weight: 24
 menu:
   main:
     parent: "Programming Model"
-    weight: 23
+    weight: 24
 ---

 States are used to store information durably and scalably.
 To use state in a reactive machine application, you

-- must define how the state should be distributed, by declaring an **affinity**.
+- must define how the state should be partitioned, by declaring an **affinity**.
 - must define the **state** to be stored.

+Then, there are a variety of options about how the state should be managed and accessed.
+You

 - may define **read** operations that can access the state and return a value
 - may define **update** operations that can read and update the state and return a value
+- may define an **initialize** orchestration that is called when the state is initialized
 - may define event **subscriptions** that can update the state in response to an event

 ### Example 1: Account State

 Suppose we are implementing a service whose customers have some sort of account, containing some form of currency.
-Conceptually, the type of our data is something like `Dictionary<Guid,AccountState>`, but we want this dictionary to be partitioned over the machines in a cluster, so we can handle very large numbers of accounts, and we want it durably persisted in cloud storage.
+Conceptually, we need something like `Dictionary<Guid,AccountState>`; however, a simple dictionary is not good enough: the runtime should durably persist the data, and distribute it over all the machines in the cluster.

-First, we need to define an **affinity**, i.e. the "type of the key".
-We do this by defining a new interface that implements `IPartitionedAffinity`:
+First, we define a **partitioned affinity**, i.e. the "type of the key", by defining an interface `IAccountAffinity`:

 ```csharp
 public interface IAccountAffinity : IPartitionedAffinity<IAccountAffinity,Guid>